Bibliopolis Help Center

 Marketplace specific image_url specifications:

-• ABE upload files contain up to their maximum supported five image URLs.
+• ABE upload files contain up to their maximum supported twenty image URLs.

 • Alibris upload files contain a single image URL.